garethtdavies/zqw-docs/docs/troubleshooting.md

 ```

 On Windows `%HOMEPATH%` is typically `C:\Users\username` where `username` is your username.

+## The `zec-qt-wallet.log` file

+As with the `debug.log` file, the `zec-qt-wallet.log` file will help to identify issues with the zec-qt-wallet application.
+Providing the latest output of this file can help in troubleshooting issues.
+The location of this file is in the following location for each platform:

+* Windows: `%HOMEPATH%\AppData\Roaming\zec-qt-wallet-org\zec-qt-wallet\zec-qt-wallet.log`
+* macOS: `/Users/gareth/Library/Application Support/zec-qt-wallet-org/zec-qt-wallet/zec-qt-wallet.log`
+* Linux:

 ## My node isn't syncing or is slow to sync